Lani Pallister: 2022 World Short Course Championships

 Pallister earned a spot on the Team Australia roster for the 2022 World Short Course Championships in December based on her results at the 2022 Australian Short Course Championships and was publicly named to the roster on 2 September.
 The first morning, she advanced to the final of the 400-metre freestyle ranking second per her time of 3:59.50 in the preliminaries.
 For the final, she achieved a time drop of 1.70 seconds from her previous best time in the event, formerly 3:56.74, to win the gold medal with a new personal best time of 3:55.04.
 Her medal was the first gold medal won by a female Australian swimmer at the home-country 2022 World Short Course Championships.

 The evening of day two, Pallister registered another personal best time, this time winning the gold medal in the 800-metre freestyle with an Australian and All Comers record time of 8:04.07, which was a 3.30 second improvement on her previous personal best and the corresponding national marks.
 She followed up with her first world record in swimming, helping win the gold medal in the 4×200-metre freestyle relay with the quickest split time of her finals relay teammates, a 1:52.24, that contributed to the new world record and Championships record mark of 7:30.87 and made her a simultaneous world record holder in two sports, one world record in swimming and two world records in life saving.
 For her final event of the Championships, the 1500-metre freestyle on day four, she won the first-ever World Short Course Championships title and gold medal in the event for a female swimmer, achieving her victory with a Championships, Oceanian, Commonwealth, Australian, and Australian All Comers record time of 15:21.43, which was a 3.20 second time drop from her previous best mark of 15:24.63.
 At the awards ceremony, she received her medal from her godmother Dawn Fraser.

+2023

+At the 2023 Pier to Pub open water swim in January, Pallister won the Super Fish category, placed second overall amongst female competitors, and twenty-eighth overall among all competitors with a time of 12:36.
+In April, at the 2023 Australian Swimming Championships in Gold Coast, Queensland, she won the silver medal in the 800-metre freestyle with a time of 8:24.72.
+She also won the silver medal in the 400-metre freestyle on day three with a 4:05.86.
+On day four of four, she placed seventh in the 200-metre freestyle with a 1:58.13.
+Two months later, she placed second in the 400-metre freestyle at the 2023 Australian Swimming Trials with a 2023 World Aquatics Championships qualifying time of 4:02.43 and third in the 200-metre freestyle with a personal best time of 1:56.03.